-To begin the shaving process start by wetting your scalp with a little warm water, then apply a finger-sized amount of shaving cream to a shaving brush then lather or, if you like to see where you’re shaving, some transparent shave oil like REN Tamanu High Glide Shaving Oil or a shaving gel like Baxter of California Beard Line-Up Shave Gel to the palm of your hand.
-Then rub between both hands then apply evenly over your scalp.
+Alternatively, if you like to see where you’re shaving, apply a transparent shave oil like REN Tamanu High Glide Shaving Oil or shaving gel like Baxter of California Beard Line-Up Shave Gel to the palm of your hand, then rub between both hands and apply evenly over your scalp.

-If you’re in the habit of letting what hair you go have grow between shaves invest in a hair clipper and cut it back to the shortest length possible to make the whole shaved head process simpler and faster and to reduce the chance of nicks and cuts.
+If you’re in the habit of letting what hair you have grow between shaves, it would be wise to invest in a hair clipper and trim it back to the shortest length possible prior to the above.
+This will make the whole shaved head process simpler and faster while also reducing the chance of nicks and cuts.

 Take your chosen razor and, starting at the point just below your ear, begin shaving from front to back using long, sweeping strokes, placing each successive stroke next to the last to avoid missing any bits (imagine mowing a large lawn if it helps).
 You can use the hand you’re most comfortable, though many men prefer to use the left hand to shave the left half of the head and then swap hands once they reach the half way point.